Search engine optimization (SEO) has become crucial for businesses to increase online visibility and attract more website traffic.

 b.
 First Impressions

-The content contained in meta tags is usually the first thing that potential visitors see about your website in search results.
+The content contained in meta tags is usually the first thing potential visitors see about your website in search results.
 If you create effective meta tags, users should be motivated to click through to your site.

 c.
 Duplicate content